Here is the story of Bruce’s Music, or, at least part of it…

 “Enloe dug into the dark corners of his life, and came up with diverse, rootsy songs about falling off the wagon, dealing with messy breakups and other personal stuff […] songs range from the bluegrassy twang … to the defiant rocker … to the cosmic boogie …” -Lynn Saxburg, Ottawa Citizen

-At the age of 15, he was kicked out as the singer of his first band in the mid 80s, a thrash metal party band named ‘Shit Happens’, because he had good range but not enough ‘sustain’… This began a pattern of mixed successes and failures in the music industry, tempered by healthy dose of… well… more realistic career choices (a trained chef and local foods advocate, he has published recipes and cookbooks, owned his own restaurant/music venue, cooked for heads of state, drug addled celebrities and thousands of others; most recently, he is helping manage and operate a start up not-for-profit local foods venture, the Two Rivers Food Hub…) Bruce is at heart, however, that rare creature– the unflappable optimist, and the relentless craftsman.
+At the age of 15, he was kicked out as the singer of his first band, a thrash metal party band named ‘Shit Happens’, because he had good range but not enough ‘sustain’… This began a pattern of mixed successes and failures in the music industry, tempered by healthy dose of… well… more realistic career choices (mostly as a chef, business owner and professional local foods advocate) Bruce is at heart, however, that rare creature– the unflappable optimist, and the relentless craftsman.
 Over his 45 years he has written hundreds of songs; from the early punk, metal, funk-punk, noise rock, indie, novelty country and Beatle pop outings of his high school and college years (many written with songwriting partner Kevin Allen later of Merge and Interscope record’s …And You Will Know us by the Trail of Dead) to a resurgence starting in the 2010’s as frontman of an Ontario based sprawling folk/country/rock band The Burning Sensations.

 The Burning Sensations are: